Galmudug: Galmudug security forces

 On September 24, 2017, it was reported that the commander of Galmudug's Darwish forces blamed Puntland forces for attacking Ali Waal village, saying that the assault was repulsed.

 The Galmudug Maritime Force is a maritime force which safeguards the region's marine resources from piracy, illegal fishing, and other illegal activities off the coast.

 The central National Intelligence and Security Agency, headquartered in Mogadishu, has personnel in Galmudug where they works alongside Galmudug intelligence officials.

 Transportation

-For air transportation Galmudug is served by Adado Airport, Oshaka Airport in Galkayo, Ugaas Noor airport in Dhusamareb, Guriel Airport, and by the Obbia Airport (Hobyo Airport) in Hobyo.
+For air transportation Galmudug is served by Adado Airport, Oshaka Airport in Galkayo, Ugaas Noor airport in Dhusamareb, Guriel Airport, Abudwaak airport Cabudwaaq, Bandiiradleey Airport, Afbawaaaqo airport, and by the Obbia Airport (Hobyo Airport) in Hobyo.
 Additionally, Hobyo has a small but growing seaport.

-State Flag
+State flag

 The current flag of Galmudug was adopted on June 17, 2015, in Adado City.
 Galmudug used the Flag of Somalia from 2006 until 2010, when it adopted its first regional state flag.

 Galmudug's regional flag design is a white chevron bearing two green stars facing horizontally on a light blue field bearing a white star on the right side.